- September 15, 2021

 When it comes to something as serious as an investment loss, investors need to know that they may have options to hold everyone responsible accountable.
 This includes brokers or advisors who failed to do their due diligence or knowingly invested your money in distressed securities to benefit themselves.

-If you’ve lost your investment to distressed securities, a lawyer from Wolper Law Firm is ready to help you recover your losses.
+If you’ve lost your investment to distressed securities, a lawyer from Wolper Law Firm, P.A. is ready to help you recover your losses.
 For a free case evaluation, speak to us at 800.931.8452 or fill out our contact form.